 Most general practitioners within the British National Health System will not administer allergy shots.
 You may be able to receive allergy shots from a private practitioner, provided you bring your serum and the necessary medical documentation from your personal physician, such as your prescription and case notes.

 Private care in Britain can be quite expensive.
 In the past, students on our London program have had to pay as much as 70 pounds per injection plus the cost of a private consultation, easily as much as 100 pounds.
 If you must take allergy shots while in London, please follow these guidelines:

 During orientation, you will receive information about medical services in your host city.
 If you get sick or injure yourself, you should contact our local staff immediately; they will help you obtain the medical care you need.
-Our Centers have a list of English-speaking doctors who have provided services to our students in the past.
-In Florence, an English-speaking doctor visits the Center regularly for student consultations.
+SU Abroad centers have a list of English-speaking doctors who have provided services to our students in the past.
+In Florence, an English-speaking doctor visits the center regularly for student consultations.

 If you are studying at one of SU Abroad’s eight overseas centers, you should consult SUA staff about medical referrals to local clinics, hospitals, and specialists.
 In the case of an emergency, you should contact SUA staff as soon as possible (calling the center’s emergency phone number, if after hours).
 Once you receive medical attention, you should be able to call your parents/guardians.
 If you can’t get to a phone, staff can contact your guardians on your behalf.
 For more information on filing a claim abroad, please refer to our insurance page.